Early bird Discount 15% Off Until November 30th, 2023!

 PRINCIPLES AND PRACTICES

 In this course, you will learn how to design human systems that mimic natural systems using renewable resources.
-We will cover principles and practices for how to read the landscape, heal soil, cleanse and harvest water, drought-proof land, make compost and biochar, sequester carbon, and bioremediate toxins.
+We will cover principles and practices that teach how to read the landscape, heal soil, cleanse and harvest water, drought-proof land, make compost and biochar, sequester carbon, bioremediate toxins, manage forests, design and create food forests, and apply these principles to human systems.

 THE EARTH ACTIVIST TRAINING DIFFERENCE